This pie is a real winner.

 - Preheat the oven to 190c.

 - In a heavy saucepan on a low heat, heat some olive oil and then add the onions and gently fry for 10 minutes, trying not to colour them.
+Stir in the rosemary and saute for another minute.
 Turn the heat up and add the garlic, carrots, celery and mushrooms.
 Stir together well before adding the beef, a pinch of salt and a level teaspoon of pepper.

 - Fry fast for 3 to 4 minutes and then pour in the Guinness, stir in the flour and just enough water to cover.
 Bring to a simmer, cover the pan with a lid and place in the preheated oven for about 1 ½ hours.